Download a Member Packet which includes information on Member Dues and Benefits.

-Connect with over 1500 individuals at hundreds of Foundations, Grantmaking and other Philanthropic organizations and 525 Nonprofit Partners in Massachusetts and New Hampshire, and tap into Philanthropy MA’s national network of United Philanthropy Forum (formerly The Forum of Regional Associations of Grantmakers) with thousands of Grantmaker members throughout the U.S. Benefits include FREE access to events and services!
+Connect with over 1500 individuals at hundreds of Foundations, Grantmaking and other Philanthropic organizations and 525 Nonprofit Partners in Massachusetts, and tap into Philanthropy Massachusetts’ national network, the United Philanthropy Forum (formerly The Forum of Regional Associations of Grantmakers) with thousands of Grantmaker members throughout the U.S. Benefits include FREE access to events and services!

 Your foundation may also be a member of national associations and affinity groups, but belonging to a regional association provides greater collaboration and strength in the philanthropic sector and our communities.